jasongreene-tivity/nestjs-interview-project/README.md

 - task service that will handle all repository connections

 **Notes:**
-- task.entity arleady created and setup
+- task.entity already created and setup
 - basic create and update dtos have already been setup

 # Business Rules